calipark1213/3340FinalProject/README.md

 8. Select variables and build models using computational techniques. <br/>
 9. ANOVA. <br/>
 10. Modern regression approaches. <br/>

 ## Data Description (must contain data visualizations that are properly labelled and explained)

 ## Methods (must contain a complete description of all analysis tools used)
-We will be defining the consumption of fruit and vegetables as our two main predictor variables, x<sub>1</sub> and x<sub>2</sub> respectively, and fit a linear regression model to determine if it has an affect on obesity rates.
+We will be defining the consumption of fruit and vegetables as our two main predictor variables, x<sub>1</sub> and x<sub>2</sub> respectively (i.e. they will be our independent variables), and fit a linear regression model to determine if it has an affect on obesity rates.
 Before we fit the model, we begin by normalizing the predictor variables by taking the mean and subtracting it from each point to allow easier interpretation and to reduce variability.

 ## Results (all figures should be properly labelled and discussed)
 We begin with scatterplots to get a general visualization of the data we are working with.